MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ## Prerequisites

-- A bot in Azure
+- A bot deployed in Azure
 - A Slack application

 ## Create a bot in Azure